wangvei/pydefect/tests/README.txt

     b.
 Plot the square of (sums of) one-electron wavefunction(s).
             --> Construct vasp input files automatically

     c.
 Judge if the defect contains shallow defect state.

     d.
-Gather total and correction energies and plot energy vs Fermi level. d-1.
+Gather total and correction energies and plot energy vs Fermi level. python3 plot_energy.py --band_edge gw --chempot Cu-rich
+        python3 plot_energy.py --chempot A # When a tag does not exist, it means all. python3 plot_energy.py --band_edge gw gga
+       See also aforementioned example of defect_energy.txt.

+        d-1.
 Calculate the Fermi level and carrier concentration at room temperature. d-2.
 Calculate the Fermi level and carrier concentration quenched from a growth temperature to room temperature.

     e.
 Defect eigenvalues with respect to the band edge positions.

 ------------------------------------------------------------------------------
 Future Works: